 I’d rather have a million people give me a dollar than one give me a million.
 That way, you’ve got a million people involved.

 St. Jude needs help.
 As prices rise and the economy turns, St. Jude Children’s Research Hospital continues to need US to make a difference.
 Let’s change that average donation stat from $30 to $31…to $41…to $1001.
 Donate to St. Jude now.
 Help them continue the fight to end childhood cancer and radically change the world’s thinking.
 You can also buy special St. Jude gifts to give back.

 One of the most surprising truths I discovered on my St. Jude journey, there was not an ounce of sadness to be seen.
 As a pediatric nurse, it was something I was completely prepared for.
 Tissues packed.
 Waterproof mascara on.
 Walled-off heart guarded.
 I was wrong.

 Everywhere I looked, there are smiles, light, laughter, friendship, hope.
-From the patients to the families to the kitchen cooks to the doctors to the researchers staying all hours – every person I encountered could feel the love extending from this place.
+From the patients to the families to the kitchen cooks to the doctors to the volunteers to the researchers staying all hours – every person I encountered could feel the love extending from this place.
 Hope and healing go hand in hand.
 My time at St. Jude honestly changed my life.
 If one place can be so radically different, so forward thinking, so world-changing, than I can too.

 September is Childhood Cancer Awareness Month.
 What a better time to show your support of this amazing cause.
 Donate to St. Jude Children’s Research Hospital.
 Follow St. Jude via Facebook, Twitter, and YouTube for the most up to date research findings, patient stories and hope – lots of hope.
 Consider supporting St. Jude today.
 Start your St. Jude story.